 I also recommend pint sizes for market and having some pint and quart sizes for restaurants.
 (Going much bigger might put too much weight on the bottom flowers.)
 We use simple, round deli containers for packaging, but you can also use unvented clamshells.
 Bags can work but they tend to crush the leaves a bit.
 Some people also add a wet paper towel to keep the flowers fresh.

-Ensuring they maintain their good looks at market is your biggest challenge, so I recommend a tub with ice water to set the containers in and keep them out of the sun.
+Ensuring your nasturtiums maintain their good looks at market is your biggest challenge, so I recommend a tub with ice water to set the containers in and keep them out of the sun.
 Also, keep backups in a cooler with ice (or ice packs).
 Pick them the day you plan to sell them; the lifespan of flowers is never more than a few days.